-Matt Smith, the spouse of our former vice president and chief risk officer, Lori Smith, Jamie Harrington, the brother of our corporate secretary, Patrick Harrington, and Gary Betts, the brother-in-law of Rex Blackburn, our senior vice president and general counsel, were employees of our company during 2015.
-Mr. Smith, Mr. Jamie Harrington, and Mr. Betts received combined base salary and incentive compensation (inclusive of incentive compensation) from Idaho Power in excess of \$120,000 during 2015, but not in excess of \$200,000.
-Mr. Smith, Mr. Jamie Harrington, and Mr. Betts are not officers of the company, and their base salaries and incentive compensation were consistent with amounts paid to Idaho Power employees in similar roles.
-In February 2015, the corporate governance committee reviewed the potential related party transaction involving Mr. Smith, Mr. Jamie Harrington, and Mr. Betts, and the compensation committee and full board of directors approved the design and metrics of the incentive programs in which they participated for 2015.
+Gary Betts, the brother-in-law of Rex Blackburn, our former senior vice president and general counsel, was an employee of our company during 2016.
+Mr. Betts received combined base salary and incentive compensation (inclusive of incentive compensation) from Idaho Power in excess of \$120,000 during 2016, but not in excess of \$200,000.
+Mr. Betts is not an officer of the company, and his base salary and incentive compensation were consistent with amounts paid to Idaho Power employees in similar roles.
+In February 2016, the corporate governance committee and the board of directors reviewed and approved the potential related party transaction involving Mr. Betts, and the compensation committee and full board of directors approved the design and metrics of the incentive programs in which he participated for 2016.